Supporting Faculty's diversity and inclusion goals

 Prepare your application

-Draft your written application, against the selection criteria on this website:
+Draft your application based on the selection criteria on the website:

-- Include an overview of the proposed project, including alignment with the Faculty Strategy (maximum 500 words)
+- Include an overview of the proposed project, including how it aligns with the Faculty strategy (maximum 500 words)

 - Describe the intended outcomes of the project (maximum 500 words)

 - Describe the opportunities the project may generate (maximum 300 words)